 French economist Frédéric Bastiat is credited with giving the first exposition of the ‘broken window fallacy’.
 Imagine a shopkeeper who finds one his windows broken.
 He spends six francs on a replacement, which is good news for some local glazier; and is it not also good news, many people (even high up in government) will ask, for the local economy?

 Variations: 1.increase the length of this precis to exactly 65 words.
 2.reduce the length of this precis to exactly 55 words.
-3.introduce one of the following words into the precis: about, although, despite, or, otherwise, since, unless, until.
+3.introduce one of the following words into the precis: although, if, may, must, ought, since, unless, whether.